Histogram.plot#

 • ValueError – cannot use overlay style for 1-channel histogram

 Plots the histogram using Matplotlib.
 For a color image, the histograms of each plane are plotted separately.
-The type option selects the type of histogram to plot: frequency, cdf or ncdf (normalized cumulative in the range 0 to 1).
+The type option selects the type of histogram to plot: frequency, pdf/probability, cf/cumulative, or cdf/normalized (normalized cumulative, range 0 to 1). ncdf is accepted as a deprecated alias for cdf.

 The style option selects the style for plotting multiple planes: